Tennessee Inheritance (Estate) Tax

 Even if a return must be filed, it doesn’t mean the estate will owe tax.
 Deductions are taken from the gross estate (which is pretty much everything you own at death, as discussed below) to arrive at the taxable estate.
 If the taxable estate is lower than the estate tax exemption, no tax will be due.

 Common deductions include expenses such as funeral costs and attorneys’ fees.
-Also, assets you leave to your spouse are not taxed, regardless of amount.
-So if, for example, you leave all of your $6 million estate to your spouse, an estate tax return would have to be filed—but no tax would be due.
+Also, assets left to a spouse are not taxed, regardless of amount.

 The estates of some nonresidents also have to file a Tennessee inheritance tax return.
 If a nonresident owned valuable assets physically in the state (real estate, for example), the estate may need to file a state inheritance tax return.